 Mark Fox was elected in November of 2018 to represent the people of District 13.
-The neighborhoods and areas represented in District 13 include Auburndale, Fairdale, Commerce Crossings, Renaissance Business Park, Okolona, Yorktown, and Valley Station.
+The neighborhoods and areas represented in District 13 include Auburndale, Fairdale, Commerce Crossings, Renaissance Business Park, Okolona, and Yorktown.
 Included also is the largest urban forest in America, the Jefferson Memorial Forest, now over 6,600 acres.

 In 2020, he was elected to serve as Vice - Chair of the Democratic Caucus.
-In 2021, he serves as a Vice Chair of the member of the Metro Council's Appropriations Committee.
-He is a member of the Government Oversight and Audit Committee.
+In 2022, he was named Chairman of the Metro Council’s Public Safety Committee.
+Fox is also assigned to the Appropriations Committee and the Government Oversight and Audit Committee.
 Fox is also a member of the Louisville Metro Crime Commission.

 Mark was born and raised in south Louisville and attended Bishop David High School.
 Following graduation, he joined the former Jefferson County Police Department as a cadet.

 For the next 34 years Mark served in a number of assignments and was promoted several times, retiring in 2015 with the rank of major.
 While the majority of his career was spent in south Louisville, Mark served as a detective, hostage negotiator, public information officer, and commanded the LMPD’s Dignitary Protection Team.
 In 1995 he was the recipient of the Medal of Honor, the department’s highest award.

 As commander of the Seventh Division, Mark served some of the same citizens that he now represents on the Louisville Metro Council.